Get insider access

 Sony PULSE Elite Wireless

 The Sony PULSE Explore Truly Wireless and the Sony PULSE Elite Wireless are both designed for gaming and are equipped with planar magnetic drivers, but the similarities end here.
 The PULSE Explore are in-ear buds with a more stable and portable design.
-They have a balanced sound profile, with prominent bass and detailed mid and treble response.
+They have a balanced sound profile, with prominent bass and a detailed mid and treble response.
 They also deliver audio very consistently across different gaming sessions.
 By contrast, the PULSE Elite struggle with audio delivery consistency.
-They have an over-ear design, which is too bulky to be portable, and they have a very unbalanced sound profile with an underemphasized low-bass and uneven treble accuracy.
-They have an excellent microphone, and their continuous battery is almost ten times that of the PULSE Explore.
+They have an over-ear design which is too bulky to be portable, and they have a very uneven treble accuracy.
+On the other hand, they have an excellent microphone, and their continuous battery life is almost ten times that of the PULSE Explore.
 You can also use them with a wired connection, which gives them greater versatility.

 Sony PULSE 3D Wireless